GNS3 Cloud connection on a Linux server

 Starting with v2.0 GNS3 is able to connect to Linux bridge interfaces.
 Every time a GNS3 project uses a bridge interface cloud, a TAP device is created and connected to this bridge.
 That way multiple projects can use the same bridge cloud in parallel.

-If you want to create a NAT cloud on Ubuntu, it’s easy to setup this.
-Just install libvirt-bin and you’re done.
+The easy way to create a NAT cloud is to install libvirt (libvirt-bin on Ubuntu, libvirt-daemon-system on Debian).
 The IP configuration can be modified with “virsh net-edit default”.
-But I haven’t tested this.

 First install the bridge-utils (sudo apt-get install bridge-utils).
 Then add the bridge configuration to /etc/network/interfaces (adapt IP address, choose a random hwaddress):

 auto virbr0 iface virbr0 inet static bridge_ports none bridge_stp off bridge_fd 0 hwaddress ether 12:75:1b:5d:a1:0d address 192.168.122.1 netmask 255.255.255.0